Skip to content

 int CRC_byte = 212; // 1 byte

-Data sent from the robot to the PC consists only of robots telemetry data and flags.
+Data sent from the robot to the PC consists of robot telemetry data and flags.

 int len = 56; // 1 byte